Information for Fall 2023 Exams

 In such a case where a student establishes credit for a calculus course but not the prerequisite calculus courses, no fees are refunded, and it is up to individual programs/departments to decide how to treat students if they pass higher exams without credit for lower exam courses.
 Example: a student that established credit for MATH 222 via the credit exam but has not established MATH 221 credit may be required by a program/department to complete MATH 221 for course enrollment prerequisites or major requirements.

 The use of calculators or notecards is not permitted on the exams.
-You will NOT be provided with a formula sheet during the exam.

 Restrictions/Policies